 or Arion, "kings son" keeping the Ar prefix used by the Cheeftains of the Dunedain and a bit obvious, also he is not diriectly the kings son, with Tel coming from Telcontar.

 Arphen, simply means noble, he probably thinks Tell sounds as though his name could be flashier

 I don't know, I'm no good with names really

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven five three two as a four place number.
+In the field marked validation number, enter eight two nine zero as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved